 eth0:0 192.168.1.2:32000-33000 curl.se:32123 [::1]:1234-4567 You disable PORT again and go back to using the passive version by setting this option to NULL.
 CURLOPT_QUOTE Pass a pointer to a linked list of FTP or SFTP commands to pass to the server prior to your FTP request.
 This will be done before any other commands are issued (even before the CWD command for FTP).
 The linked list should be a fully valid list of 'struct curl_slist' structs properly filled in with text strings.
 Use curl_slist_append(3) to append strings (commands) to the list, and clear the entire list afterwards with curl_slist_free_all(3).
 Disable this operation again by setting a NULL to this option.
+When speaking to a FTP (or SFTP since 7.24.0) server, prefix the command with an asterisk () to make libcurl continue even if the command fails as by default libcurl will stop at first failure.
 The set of valid FTP commands depends on the server (see RFC959 for a list of mandatory commands).
-The valid SFTP commands are: chgrp, chmod, chown, ln, mkdir, pwd, rename, rm, rmdir, symlink (see curl(1)) (SFTP support added in 7.16.3) CURLOPT_POSTQUOTE Pass a pointer to a linked list of FTP or SFTP commands to pass to the server after your FTP transfer request.
+The valid SFTP commands are: chgrp, chmod, chown, ln, mkdir, pwd, rename, rm, rmdir, symlink (see curl(1)) (SFTP support added in 7.16.3) CURLOPT POSTQUOTE Pass a pointer to a linked list of FTP or SFTP commands to pass to the server after your FTP transfer request.
 The commands will only be run if no error occurred.
 The linked list should be a fully valid list of struct curl_slist structs properly filled in as described for CURLOPT_QUOTE.
 Disable this operation again by setting a NULL to this option.
 CURLOPT_PREQUOTE Pass a pointer to a linked list of FTP commands to pass to the server after the transfer type is set.
 The linked list should be a fully valid list of struct curl_slist structs properly filled in as described for CURLOPT_QUOTE.
 Disable this operation again by setting a NULL to this option.
-Before version 7.15.6, if you also set CURLOPT_NOBODY to 1, this option didn't work.
+Before version 7.16.0, if you also set CURLOPT_NOBODY to 1, this option didn't work.
 CURLOPT_DIRLISTONLY A parameter set to 1 tells the library to just list the names of files in a directory, instead of doing a full directory listing that would include file sizes, dates etc. This works for FTP and SFTP URLs.
 This causes an FTP NLST command to be sent on an FTP server.
 Beware that some FTP servers list only files in their response to NLST; they might not include subdirectories and symbolic links.
 Setting this option to 1 also implies a directory listing even if the URL doesn't end with a slash, which otherwise is necessary.
 Do NOT use this option if you also use CURLOPT_WILDCARDMATCH as it will effectively break that feature then.
 (This option was known as CURLOPT_FTPLISTONLY up to 7.16.4) CURLOPT_APPEND A parameter set to 1 tells the library to append to the remote file instead of overwrite it.
 This is only useful when uploading to an FTP site.
-(This option was known as CURLOPT_FTPAPPEND up to 7.16.4) CURLOPT_FTP_USE_EPRT Pass a long.
+(This option was known as CURLOPT_FTPAPPEND up to 7.16.4) CURLOPT FTP USE EPRT Pass a long.
 If the value is 1, it tells curl to use the EPRT (and LPRT) command when doing active FTP downloads (which is enabled by CURLOPT_FTPPORT).
 Using EPRT means that it will first attempt to use EPRT and then LPRT before using PORT, but if you pass zero to this option, it will not try using EPRT or LPRT, only plain PORT.
 (Added in 7.10.5) If the server is an IPv6 host, this option will have no effect as of 7.12.3.